Phyllis Schlafly: Personal life

-On October 20, 1949, she married attorney John Fred Schlafly Jr., a member of a wealthy St. Louis family; he died in 1993.
+On October 20, 1949, she married attorney John Fred Schlafly Jr., a member of a wealthy St. Louis family.
 His grandfather, August, immigrated in 1854 from Switzerland.
 In the late 1870s, the three brothers founded the firm of Schlafly Bros., which dealt in groceries, Queensware (dishes made by Wedgwood), hardware, and agricultural implements.
 Fred and Phyllis Schlafly were both active Catholics.
 They linked Catholicism to Americanism and often exhorted Catholics to join the anti-communist crusade.
+She was also a member of the Daughters of the American Revolution.

 Fred and Phyllis Schlafly moved across the Mississippi River to Alton, Illinois, and had six children: John, Bruce, Roger, Liza, Andrew, and Anne.
 When her husband died in 1993, she moved to Ladue, Missouri.
 In 1992, their eldest son, lawyer John Schlafly, was outed as gay by Queer Week magazine.
 He acknowledged that he was gay and stated that he agreed with his mother's opposition to same-sex marriage and extension of civil rights protection to gays and lesbians.
 Their son Andrew, also a lawyer and activist, created the wiki-based Conservapedia.
 Their daughter Anne Schlafly Cori, married to the son of Nobel-winning scientists Carl and Gerty Cori, is chairman and treasurer of Eagle Forum.

 Schlafly was the aunt of conservative anti-feminist author Suzanne Venker; together they wrote The Flipside of Feminism: What Conservative Women Know – and Men Can't Say.

 Schlafly died of cancer on September 5, 2016, at her home in Ladue, Missouri, at the age of 92.